kubernetes/git-sync/v3-to-v4.md

 The logging output for v3 was semi-free-form text.
 Log output in v4 is structured and rendered as strict JSON.

+## Root dir

+git-sync v3 container images defaulted `--root` to "/tmp/git".
+In v4, that has moved to "/git".
+Users who mount a volume and expect to use the default `--root` must mount it on "/git".

 ## Other changes

 git-sync v3 would allow invalidly formatted env vars (e.g. a value that was